snur206/reading-notes/301/class5notes.md

 Higer-Order functions are functions that operate on other functions, either by taking them as arguments or by returning them.

+if m is greater than n, it is true.

+map: transforms an array by applying a function to all of its elements, creating a new array from the returned values.

+reduce: builds value by taking a single element from the array and combining it with the current value.

 ## Things I want to know more about